Jacinto in Alcorn County, Mississippi — The American South (East South Central)

 Location.
 34° 45.658′ N, 88° 25.709′ W. Marker is in Jacinto, Mississippi, in Alcorn County.
 Marker is at the intersection of County Route 364 and County Route 356, on the right when traveling north on County Route 364.
 Touch for map.
 Marker is in this post office area: Rienzi MS 38865, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 23, 2014, by Terry Carpenter of Washington, District of Columbia.
-This page has been viewed 271 times since then and 11 times this year.
+It was originally submitted on September 23, 2014, by Terry Carpenter of Washington, District of Columbia.
+This page has been viewed 297 times since then and 5 times this year.
 Photo 1. submitted on September 23, 2014, by Terry Carpenter of Washington, District of Columbia. • Bernard Fisher was the editor who published this page.